Okay, so you are driving traffic to your squeeze pages

 and provide the reader with a reason to explore your

 message further.
-You should keep your subject line to
+You should try and keep your subject line to

 2. Subject lines framed as questions can often perform